JosephPBaruch/HomeServer/docs/vpn.md

-### How to set up a VPN server in my local network
+# How to set up a VPN server in my local network

+## Use this Docker Image

+> docker pull linuxserver/wireguard

 Setting up a VPN server in your local network depends on your specific use case, but the general process involves: